Freelancefangjian/MW-DAN/README.md

 Utilizing the fusion of low spatial resolution hyperspectral images (LR-HSI) and high spatial resolution multispectral images (HR-MSI) to achieve hyperspectral spatial resolution enhancement is a significant research area.
 Current deep learning methods face challenges in effectively mining complementary information, injecting spatial details, and maintaining spectral fidelity.

 To address this, we propose a Multilevel Wavelet-Deep Aggregation Network (MW-DAN).
 This network innovatively combines the Undecimated Wavelet Transform (UDWT) with a deep residual network, constructing a dual-branch complementary information fusion framework:

-1. Spatial Detail Extraction Module: Uses UDWT to decompose the HR-MSI into a low-frequency subband and multiple directional high-frequency subbands.
+1. Spatial Detail Extraction Module
-2. Deep Residual Aggregation Module: Designs an information aggregation structure with skip-layer connections, which injects the directional high-frequency subbands of the MSI into the intermediate hidden layers of the network step by step.
-This enhances the ability for spatial detail injection and spectral fidelity.
+2. Deep Residual Aggregation Module

 The network is trained end-to-end with LR-HSI, HR-MSI, and HR-HSI to learn an excellent spatial-spectral fusion nonlinear mapping.
 Extensive experiments on the CAVE and Harvard simulation datasets, as well as the real Hyperion-Sentinel-2 dataset, demonstrate that MW-DAN outperforms mainstream methods in multiple objective evaluation metrics, spectral preservation capability, and visual quality.